dmrub/devenv-toolbox/README.md

 ./run-in-toolbox.sh start
 # Grep Docker container protocols to find the URI of the Jupyter notebook server
 ./run-in-toolbox.sh logs 2>&1 | grep 'http://127.0.0.1:8888'
+# To get to the container shell, use
+./run-in-toolbox.sh
+# You can install new software with sudo apt-get install
 ```